Q: What is a Medicaid waiver?A:

 Q: My adult daughter has a Medicaid waiver.
 If she receives money from an inheritance, personal injury settlement, etc., will she lose her Medicaid waiver?A:

 She could lose her eligibility for waiver if she receives money, depending on the amount and where it came from.
 You should notify the caseworker that her income has increased.
 If she keeps the inheritance past the last day of the month in which she received it, it is considered a “resource.”
 She may wish to spend the money within that month or set up a “special needs trust” to retain her waiver eligibility.
-Utilizing an ABLE account may be a viable option in mid-2016.
+Utilizing a STABLE account may be a viable option.
+This is a new "529" savings account for certain individuals with disabilities.
 You should contact an attorney to discuss her available options.

 Q: What services does a Medicaid Waiver provide?A: